marleen101/Introduction-to-digital-humanities-and-social-analytics_group3/Presentation_article.md

 - What questions do I have while reading the article?
 - What do I find interesting in the article?

+Notes:
+In your discussion and presentation pay special attention to both the opportunities and the limitations of the data and methods discussed/used in the two articles.

 ### Presentation structure (suggested)
 1) Introduce paper (provenance) (0,5 min)
 2) Research question and goal/aim (0,5 min)